sot/cheta/doc/fetch_tutorial.rst

 if you are running on a machine that is not on either of these networks (e.g. your laptop).

-In order to provide access to the most recently availalbe telemetry, an interface to the `MAUDE telemetry server
+In order to provide access to the most recently available telemetry, an interface to the `MAUDE telemetry server
 <http://occweb.cfa.harvard.edu/twiki/Software/MaudeSupport>`_ is also available.